MizioAnd/PromotionEngine/README.md

 $ curl -ik https://localhost:`<port>`/api/promotionengineitems

+There are two GET endpoints one gets all entries in the in-memory database `/api/promotionengineitems` and the other `/api/promotionengineitems/id_of_entry` returns only the entry with value for id_of_entry e.g. `/api/promotionengineitems/1` returns the one with id=1.

 ## Deploy project into a Docker container

 For Docker deploy place yourself one level above the folder of the this cloned project and run,